k4kpk/k4kpk.github.io/sota-guides/Bunches Bald (W4C_WM-013).md

 Note: This is on the Cherokee reservation.
 Ask permission at the campground, it is open May 15 - Oct 15.

+**ALERT**: There is a [2017 report](https://www.sota.org.uk/Article/W4C/WM-013/21367) that they are now hostile to summit hikers.
+I recommend against sneaking up in the off season.
+I've heard Cherokee courts are unsympathetic to trespassers.
+In 2015, when I activated, I asked at the camp office and they said, "Sure.
+Go ahead."

 #### Drive Guide - Heintooga Rd to Bunches Bald

 * Best route: